5570.1 General Policy

 - The student formally applies and is admitted into the second graduate degree program before registering for any courses for that program.

-- The student must have, within two terms from the start of the programs approved, programs of study on file in the Graduate School for both graduate programs.
+- The student must have, within two terms from the start of the programs approved, programs of study on file in the College of Graduate Programs and Honors Studies for both graduate programs.

 - The first program must have a minimum of forty-five (45) graduate quarter hours or thirty (30) graduate semester hours.
 The second program must have a minimum of thirty-three (33) graduate quarter hours, or twenty-two (22) graduate semester hours (programs may require more hours than the minimum requirement).